18F/performance-gov-research/GLOSSARY.md

 ##### Chief Evaluation Officer
+A proposed, new agency position by [H.R.4174 - Foundations for Evidence-Based Policymaking Act of 2017](https://www.congress.gov/bill/115th-congress/house-bill/4174/text).
+This position would be appointed by the head of each agency and will be in charge of

+--continually assess the coverage, quality, methods, consistency, effectiveness, independence, and balance of the portfolio of evaluations, policy research, and ongoing evaluation activities of the agency;

+--assessing agency capacity to support the development and use of evaluation;

+--establishing and implementing an agency evaluation policy; and

+--coordinating, developing, and implementing the plan required under section 312.

 ##### CFO Act agencies

-24 agencies defined by the Cheif Financial Officer Act.
-These agencies make up the Performance Improvement Council.
+24 agencies defined by the Chief Financial Officer Act.
+These agencies send a performance representative, or Performance Improvement Officer, to constintute the membership of the Performance Improvement Council.

 ##### CGAC